Welcome to today's edition of the Rush 24-7 podcast.

 I think she goes in there and stands up for Trump against all kinds of odds.

-And so she's on CNN today.
+She's on CNN today.

-And the subject in the round table is Trump's near flip-flop.
+And the subject in the roundtable is Trump's near-flip-flop.

 And this whole notion that he's softening his position on immigration.